AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 To add users,

-1. Log into Adobe Captivate Prime as an Administrator.&nbsp;
+1. Log into Adobe Captivate Prime as an Administrator.
 1. On the home page, click **Add Users**.
 On this page, you can add a single user or multiple users at a time using a CSV.
 You can also create a self-registration link for internal employees or create an external learner profile.
 1. To add a single user, click **Add** on the upper-right corner and choose the option **Single User**.